-We welcome Kamile Petrauskiene from Kaunas University of Technology in Lithuania as our new ambassador.
+We welcome Kamile Petrauskiene from Kaunas University of Technology in Lithuania as our new correspondent.
 Her bachelor and master studies were in the field of Environmental Engineering, and her future lies somewhere in the sphere of sustainable development.
 We’re happy to have her as our partner in Kaunas, a city 200 km east from the (rising) Baltic Sea.
-She will help us find suitable subjects for video projects in her country.
+She will help us find suitable subjects to be featured in her country.
 Cool Down The Planet first asked Kamile to answer some questions.

 Hi Kamile, can you introduce yourself?